 Most ideas are not new and very few are stolen.
 When you hear about foreign or corporate espionage, about her stolen ideas, about real products or technologies.
-So lets break the myth of fear of Investor stealing ideas.
+So let’s break the myth of fear of Investors stealing ideas.

-In this video, Akshay Bhushan is talking about fear of investor stealing ideas.
+In this video, Akshay Bhushan is talking about the fear of investors stealing ideas.

-Startup 101 is a series of videos about FAQs .
-They are answered by Founders, CEOs, Mentors and those who are part of Indian Startup Ecosystem.
-We have handpicked not just few but hundreds of questions just for you.
+Startup 101 is a series of videos about FAQs.
+They are answered by Founders, CEOs, Mentors, and those who are part of the Indian Startup Ecosystem.
+We have handpicked not just a few but hundreds of questions just for you.
 A definitive startup manual might be non-existent so therefore we have the FAQs covered.